 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).
+Erik R. Duboué: This assay, when combined with powerful tools unique to zebrafish, offer a method to dissect how the brain modulates stress, and how these circuits may be dysregulated.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera